 “These are not normal remote working conditions, and so we should not draw inferences from what’s happening now for what the long-term reality of remote work will look like,” he added.

-Kirsten Clacey, co-founder of The Remote Coaches and Hacking Remote Facilitation, agrees, saying that workers, especially parents, have undergone incredible transitions and taken on more than ever before.
+Kirsten Clacey, the co-founder of The Remote Coaches and Hacking Remote Facilitation, agrees, saying that workers, especially parents, have undergone incredible transitions and taken on more than ever before.

-How parents, younger workers are most affected
+How parents and younger workers are most affected

-People with children under the age of 18 were 10 percentage points more likely than those without young children to say they felt both disengaged (42%) and burnt-out (38%) because of working from home, according to global average of the Ipsos poll.
+People with children under the age of 18 were 10 percentage points more likely than those without young children to say they felt both disengaged (42%) and burnt-out (38%) because of working from home, according to the global average of the Ipsos poll.

 Moss said the impact of the “unpaid labour” of cooking, cleaning, and taking care of children while working amid the pandemic has particularly hit women very hard.